The beautiful Micronesia © Matt Keiffer

-Micronesia is a rather arbitrary name given to an enormous slice of earth.
-Greek for 'small' and 'islands', Micronesia is neither small nor a cohesive group culturally.
-Micronesia is in fact comprised of about eight different countries; the Federated States of Micronesia (commonly referred to as just Micronesia), to which this guide refers, is one of these countries and is itself comprised of over 600 islands.
+Greek for 'small' and 'islands', Micronesia is neither small nor a culturally cohesive group.
+Micronesia is in fact comprised of about eight different countries; the Federated States of Micronesia (commonly referred to as just Micronesia) is one of these countries and is itself comprised of over 600 islands.
 The country is further divided into four states that are home to a number of unique cultures.